Assessment Testing and Placement

 - Writing Sample Test Questions

+I'm transferring to PSC from another college.
+Do I take the placement test?
 Students who have previously completed a college-level English and/or math course with a "C" or better from an accredited college or university are exempt from the placement test.
 However, official transcripts and completion of a PSC program evaluation form are required of all transfer students as part of the application process.
-Students who took the placement test at another college within the past year may submit an official score report to the director of testing.
-For more information call Alysse (Lisa) Hansen, director of Student Success Center and testing, at (708) 709-3507.
+For Math, this policy only places students into Gen Ed Math (Math 112) or Gen Ed Stats (Math 115).
+Students wishing to take a Math class on the STEM path (College Algebra or higher) will still need to be placed according to the standard method.
+Students who took the placement test at another college within the past year may submit an official score report for review.
+For more information, email Alysse (Lisa) Hansen, manager of Student Success Center and testing, at email@example.com.
 The essay portion may still be required for transfer students with scores from another college.

+How soon should I take the placement test?
 Courses fill up quickly.
 You are more likely to get your first choice of classes if you complete testing well before the beginning of the term.
 But, it is important you are aware of the material you will be tested on and you are comfortable with your knowledge based on the expectations of this test and your chosen program of study.